 Armature windings (Fig 35 Lap winding, Fig 36 wave winding): We have seen earlier, when a single loop conductor is rotated through a magnetic field, an alternating voltage is induced in it.
 This alternating voltage can be changed into direct voltage (rectified) by the commutator.
 In practice, there are several coils in the armature, each with a large number of turns laid in the slots of the armature core.
 This arrangement of the coil is called armature winding.
-The ends of the coils are soldered to the i.e. lap or wave, which decides the numbers of parallel paths in the armature.
+The ends of the coils are soldered to the commutator raisers, depending on the kind of winding i.e. lap or wave, which decides the number of parallel paths in the armature.